BrunoDPO/BasicWebApi/README.md

 - API Versioning with [ASP.NET MVC API Versioning](https://github.com/dotnet/aspnet-api-versioning)
 - [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) for dealing with JSON in the API Documentation (it works very well with Swashbuckle)
 - Model validation using [FluentValidation](https://github.com/FluentValidation/FluentValidation)
-- [SonarAnalyzer](https://github.com/SonarSource/sonar-dotnet) for offline basic good practices checking without the need to have the extension installed
+- [SonarAnalyzer](https://github.com/SonarSource/sonar-dotnet) for offline basic "good practices" checking without needing to install extensions in the IDE

 As I evolve this into a more robust base microservice, I will put some more layers and features...